Alteryx processes values based on data type. Alteryx supports string, numeric, date-time, and boolean data types, as well as, spatial objects.

 The Select tool, or any tool that includes select functionality, can be used to modify the type of data in a column.
 See Select Tool, Append Fields Tool, Join Tool, Join Multiple Tool, Find Nearest Tool, and Spatial Match Tool.

 A string represents alphanumeric data and can include letters, numbers, spaces, or other types of characters.
 A string can also be thought of as plain text.
 All the characters in a string are processed as text even if the characters are digits.

 While a string may contain text that looks like a number (for example, "123.4"), it must first be converted to a numeric data type (either with a Select tool or with the ToNumber Functions) to perform calculations.

 It is more efficient to store strings as variable-length strings.
-This is because fixed-length strings reserve space for the specified number of characters; and variable-length strings use only the amount of storage needed for the data in that cell.
-Set a high limit for variable-length strings to avoid truncating data.
+This is because fixed-length strings reserve space for the specified number of characters, and variable-length strings use only the amount of storage needed for the data in that cell.
+Set a high limit for fixed-length strings to avoid truncating data.